 People had care plans which contained information about their needs and how they should be met.
 The plans included information on maintaining health, managing risks people faced and people's preferences regarding their personal care.
-There was information about the support some people needed to help manage their distress and details of people's communication needs.
 Care plans set out how people wanted their needs to be met, following consultation with people and their representatives.
 The plans were regularly reviewed with people and we saw changes had been made following their feedback.
+Staff told us the care plans were useful and kept up to date with "good, clear and accurate information".